Why do many Innkeepers Fear and

 you put 'best wine' as a description in several of your entries on the computer,

-then it list all of find them for you.
+then search will list all of them for you.

 Here is another example: Say you had a couple that got married at your Inn and loved